Expertium/expertium.github.io/New_note_types.md

 But that will affect other note types as well.
 So some crude hacks are needed to prevent only Match Pairs from playing audio automatically.

+In all examples above I used two pairs, but you can add more.
+However, stuffing too much information into a single card is a bad practice.

 Of course, how useful this note type is for you depends on how often you encounter what I call "negative interference", where card A makes it harder to remember card B, and card B makes it harder to remember card A. Personally, I really wish that this note type would become a built-in type.
 I think it has enough advantages to justify being a part of Anki.